redhat-developer/developers.redhat.com/README.md

          cd developer.redhat.com
          git remote add -f upstream git@github.com:redhat-developer/developer.redhat.com.git

-### Docker setup
+### Docker setup (Optional) WARNING: incomplete instructions, updates coming soon.
-In order to build the site, you need to have a local Drupal and Searchisko service running.
+This section describes how to build the site using local instances of Drupal and Searchisko (running in Docker containers).
-This environment is available via Docker images.
+This section is optional.
-Before building the site, you must setup this environment first.
+Skip to the [Site Build Setup](#site_build_setup) section if you don't want to use Docker.

 1. Install Docker (or Boot2Docker on a Mac).
 Select the instructions from the [Docker installation docs](https://docs.docker.com/installation/) for your operating system.
 Make sure Docker is running correctly before proceeding.
 2. [Install Docker Compose](https://docs.docker.com/compose/install/).
 Again, make sure this is working correctly before proceeding.